aniketpant/aniketpant.github.com/_posts/2012-05-31-laravel-setting-up-and-getting-down-to-business.md

 We have something called as **artisan** in Laravel.

 Artisan provides us with a **Command Line Interface (CLI)**.
 Just write a simple line in English and you have database migrations set up.
 Run tasks and install bundles.
-It’s amazing.
+It's amazing.

 I thought of setting up an administrator account and do the basic configuration by making a task.
 The task was easy to write.
 It would call up a model and use the functions.
 Sounds simple.

 ### Models Wreaking Havoc

 I was now required to make models.
 From my Codeigniter experience, models are placed in application/models.
-Even here it’s all the same.
+Even here it's all the same.
 So, I made my two files and wrote all the functions.

 Codeigniter uses an **active query** method to interact with databases.
 Laravel provides us with two methods to do it: